 Several years ago, we implemented the Jimmy Brazell Community Impact Scholarship Award essay contest, which focuses on the discipleship aspect of sharing the love of Jesus Christ in our communities.
 Since its introduction, we have received over 200 essays from students making an impact in their communities, highlighting the top essays at National Convention.

-In honor of our 25th anniversary, the TeenPact Board of Directors is excited to introduce a new scholarship recognizing the political involvement component of our ministry.
+In honor of our 25th anniversary, the TeenPact Board of Directors introduced a new scholarship recognizing the political involvement component of our ministry.
 The Tim Echols Political Involvement Award will be awarded to three recipients who have displayed an exemplary application of the skills learned through TeenPact as they’ve been involved politically in their communities – either locally or across the country.
-Three deserving recipients will be announced at National Convention 2019 and will receive a scholarship to the Alumni event of their choosing in 2019.
+Three deserving recipients will be announced at National Convention 2023 and will receive a scholarship to the Alumni event of their choosing in 2023.

 Tim Echols and and his wife, Windy, proudly call the bustling metropolitan area of Atlanta, Georgia, home.
 It was here that they raised their seven children.
 Tim currently serves as a Public Service Commissioner for the State of Georgia.
 With boundless energy and passion, Tim has worked tirelessly in the pro-life movement with Care Net, the Justice Foundation, and Georgia Right to Life.